TradeControl/tradecontrol.github.io/accounts/index.md

 #### VAT

 Vat is automatically calculated from VAT Codes and presented in the [Invoice Statement]({{ site.url }}/tutorials/balance-sheet-web#vat).
 Prior to 2019, a business could enter this information directly into the VAT section of the portal.
-For some reason, the legislation was changed such that entry could only be made by MTD approved third party private software.
-Trade Control uses a low-cost [CSV import website]({{ site.url }}/tutorials/digital-tax) to address the issue.
-At some point this will be replaced with its own access if the law is not repealed.
+For some reason, [the legislation was changed]({{ site.url }}/tutorials/accounts-filing#make-tax-digital) such that subscribers with turnover above the VAT Threshold must enter their VAT return by MTD approved third party private software.
+Trade Control currently uses a low-cost [CSV import website]({{ site.url }}/tutorials/digital-tax) to work around the issue.

 #### Company Tax Return